MOTHER'S DAY SPECIALS! SHOW ME MORE

 31 May 2024

-(3) A detailed catalogue of the corpus of some 900 individual Hellenistic-Early Roman pottery fragments accompanied by outline drawings for each fragment and a smaller number of images of the more important fragments.
+The heart of the study centres on a detailed catalogue of the corpus of some 900 individual Hellenistic-Early Roman pottery fragments, accompanied by outline drawings for each fragment, and a smaller number of images of the more important pieces.

-(4) A final discussion of the relevance and importance of (2) and (3) as regards the Hellenistic and Early Roman periods in Jordan and the southern Levant.
+Discussion of the relevance and importance of the material remains to the history and archaeology of the Hellenistic and Early Roman periods at Pella and more broadly to Jordan and the southern Levant concludes the study.

 By: